If you sit down and try to come up with a definition of ghostwriter, you may find it trickier than you ever imagined.

 Whatever your situation, rest assured that there is a writing professional who is ready and willing to assist!

-To learn more about ghostwriters and ghostwriting, see “The Professional Ghostwriter, A-Z.”
+To learn more about ghostwriters and ghostwriting, see “Finding and Working With a Ghostwriter.”